castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 | 5  | 2       | false    | 1          | FComment  | FComment 1 content |         | 2011-03-10  |
 +----+---------+----------+------------+-----------+--------------------+---------+-------------+

-Table: Posts
+Table: Posts (with comments)

-This means we'll need to add a filter to our query every time we want to fetch either Posts or Comments.
-If we want to add methods to our code to calculate for example, the number of comments by each user, we will also have to filter.
+This means when fetching the data for either Posts or Comments, we'll have to filter the table, for example by checking whether the `comment_on` field is NULL or not.
+If we also want to add methods to our code to calculate for example, the number of comments by each user, we will also have to add a filter.

-As a rule of thumb, if the majority of your queries on the data will need to specify the filter, then its better to just separate the comments into their own table.
+As a rule of thumb, if the majority of your queries on the data will need to specify the filter, then its better to just separate the comments into their own table instead.

 +----+---------+-------+-----------------+--------+-------------+
 | id | user_id | title | content         | summary| created     |